-This has to be one of my all time favourite cakes.
-It is gorgeously rich and decadent and this simple version makes a wonderful dessert, birthday cake or guilty pleasure.
+This is gorgeously rich and decadent and this simple version makes a wonderful dessert, birthday cake or guilty pleasure.
 Below is the recipe with a couple of tips from Katie Bakes.

 200g 70% dark chocolate, broken up